microwave-inc/microwave-website/README.md

 We have a ton more plans but cannot disclose them as we are not sure if we will do them

 # Credits
-Credits to [free front end](https://freefrontend.com) for the error pages (lyric404.html is custom made but uses CSS from free front end)
+Credits to [free front end](https://freefrontend.com) for the error pages!
+Credit to awesomenessZ on discord for pointing out the bug on the [/team](https://microwavebot.tech/team) page